dbmdz/solr-ocrhighlighting/docs/formats.md

 ## ALTO

-In the **Solr configuration**, set the `ocrFormat` attribute on the `<searchComponent />` to `org.mdz.search.solrocr.formats.alto.AltoFormat`.
+In the **Solr configuration**, set the `ocrFormat` attribute on the `<searchComponent />` to `de.digitalcollections.solrocr.formats.alto.AltoFormat`.

-In the **Schema**, make sure that `org.mdz.search.solrocr.formats.alto.AltoCharFilterFactory` is the first filter in your indexing analyzer chain for OCR fields.
+In the **Schema**, make sure that `de.digitalcollections.solrocr.formats.alto.AltoCharFilterFactory` is the first filter in your indexing analyzer chain for OCR fields.

 **Block type mapping:**